 Types of Concrete Curbs vary, since different cities have different requirements.
 It is important to make sure you are working with a qualified and experienced concrete contractor, in order to avoid penalties or extra costs.

-All Paving will not only give you proper guidance throughout the process, but also deliver outstanding results in order to enhance the appearance of your property, giving it a more professional look and added value.
+At All Paving, we will not only give you proper guidance throughout the process, but also deliver outstanding results in order to enhance the appearance of your property, giving it a more professional look and added value.

-- Concrete curbs are generally classified as barrier curbs or mountable curbs.
-Either type can be constructed in many different shapes, depending on regional preferences, purposes and construction costs.
+– Concrete curbs are generally classified as barrier curbs or mountable curbs.
+Either type can be constructed in several different shapes, depending on regional preferences, purposes and construction costs.

 – Barrier curbs also known as straight curbs, resemble the stone slabs used originally for curbs.
 They also form abrupt obstacles to vehicles leaving pavements.

-- Mountable curbs, or roll curbs, have sloping faces that allow vehicles to encroach on them without damaging car's tires.
+– Mountable curbs or roll curbs, have sloping faces that allow vehicles to encroach on them without damaging the car’s tires.
 If the slopes are gentle enough, cars can cross them to access driveways.

 Either type of curb can have an apron or gutter section attached, and become a combined curb and gutter.

 Combined curb and gutter sections widely used along streets and parking lots in urban areas, especially with asphalt pavements.
 This is done to provide the advantages of stable concrete gutters, with sustainable flow lines along the curbs.

 Those types of curbs previously exposed can be constructed in different shapes and forms, it depends on the city you are located, the user preference of the construction, its purpose and the build cost.